|

 Given the context of Genesis chapter 29 and 30, the only event which

-would have been serious enough to have captured the love of Jacob to
+is likely to have been significant enough to have fully captured the

-such an extent would have been the birth of Rachel's first son.
+love of Jacob, would have been the birth of Rachel's first son.
+The

-So if we place the birth of Joseph just prior to the end of the second
+As we know the birth of Joseph just prior to the end of the second

 span of seven years, then the birth of Leah's last two sons must have